Table of Contents

 Private messages and private caches

 PM1.
-The relay, in an end-to-end encrypted way, acts as a private message (PM) cache.
+The relay, in an end-to-end encrypted way, acts as a private message cache.
+Private messages are only ever possible after two or more people "swipe right" on the other, assuring mutual consent.

 PM2.
-The relay will automatically purge private cache (PC) data after 30 days if no client downloads the PM.
+The relay will automatically purge private cache data after 28 days if no client downloads the private message.
+Relay operators can lower the maximum period of retention to not less than 7 days.

 PM3.
-If clients come online and download their PMs, the client initiates a relay wipe of any of their cached PMs.
+If clients come online and download their private messages, the client wipes the cached private messages from the relays.

 PM6.
-Relays can opt-into temporarily matching a quota size of a federated relay when one relay is acting on behalf of an offline client in consenting PM relationships.
+Relays can opt-into temporarily matching a quota size of a federated relay when one relay is acting on behalf of an offline client engaged in private messaging.
+This way, users who are engaged in private messaging, will not be limited by file size quotas of their relay.

 PM7.
-Outbound PMs are first directed toward the consenting client.
-If said client is not online, the user's client will store the PM in their relay's PC.
-If the outbound PM is for a user with a different relay identity, the outbound PM is also stored in the other relay's PC.
-Therefore, outbound PMs can be stored in two different PCs.
-When the receiving client automatically downloads one or both identical PMs, their client will discard duplicate PMs.
-Therefore, if one of the two relays goes offline, one copy of a PM will remain avaible online.
+Outbound private messages are first directed toward the consenting client.
+If said client is not online, the user's client will store the private message in their relay's private cache.
+If the outbound private message is for a user with a different relay identity, the outbound private message is also stored in the other relay's private cache.
+Therefore, outbound private messages can be stored in two different private caches.
+When the receiving client automatically downloads one or both identical private messages, their client will discard duplicate private messages.
+Therefore, if one of the two relays goes offline, one copy of a private message will remain avaible online.

 PM8.
-When clients come online, they will periodically check their relay's PC for PMs.
-Also, for any consented connections from any time in the history of their profile, a client will periodically check the other relay's PC for PMs, based on the identity of consenting matches or established PMs.
-However, if any relay goes offline, including the user's identity-relay, after 30 days of being offline, clients will cease attempting to query the associated relay's PC.
+When clients come online, they will periodically check their relay's private cache for private messages.
+Also, for any consented connections from any time in the history of their profile, a client will periodically check the other relay's private cache for private messages, based on the identity of consenting matches or established private messages.
+However, if any relay goes offline, including the user's identity-relay, after 30 days of being offline, clients will cease attempting to query the associated relay's private cache.

 PM9.
-If and when relays opt-into being globally federated (not just a community relay), in an end-to-end encrypted manner, PCs will federate with each other to help inform connecting clients of any PMs and automatically share end-to-end encrypted PMs belonging to the associated client of a consenting conversation.
-This way, if a client was able to store an outbound PM with one server but not the other, based on consenting client relationships, PMs will federate to the associated relay.
-Therefore, PMs should always be redundantly available while clients are offline.
+If and when relays opt-into being globally federated (not just a community relay), in an end-to-end encrypted manner, private caches will federate with each other to help inform connecting clients of any private messages and automatically share end-to-end encrypted private messages belonging to the associated client of a consenting conversation.
+This way, if a client was able to store an outbound private message with one relay but not the other, based on consenting client relationships, private messages will federate to the associated relay.
+Therefore, private messages should always be redundantly available while clients are offline.

 The client application